Urban-Analytics/RAMP-UA/README.md

 Further documentation on the OpenCL model can be found [microsim/opencl/doc](./microsim/opencl/doc)

+Both models should be logically equivalent (with some minor differences).

 ## Environment setup

 **NB:** The OpenCL model requires following additional installation instructions located in the